csorbazoli/csorbazoli.github.io/junit-tools-updatesite/README.md

 ```

 ### Testing Spring related classes
-Spring tests are slightly different than the usual barebone or mocked test classes.
+Spring tests are slightly different than the usual basic or mocked test classes.
-These tests are instantiating a Spring context when they are running with it's pros and cons.
+These tests are instantiating a Spring context when they are running, that comes with it's pros and cons.
 Advantages:
 * it's more comprehensive and reliable for testing Spring feature (e.g. caching)
 * it can use the environment configuration properties (i.e. entries from application.yml)